grtcdr/startpages/README.md

 `web-ext sign --api-key=$AMO_JWT_ISSUER --api-secret=$AMO_JWT_SECRET`
 ```

+If all goes well, you will discover that a new directory, `web-ext-artifacts` has appeared, and it contains a `.xpi` file.

+5. Open Firefox, type `about:addons` in the search bar and drag & drop the `.xpi` file into the window.
+6. Firefox will now prompt you to add the extension, click `Add`

+You're good to go, the startpage will now appear every time you open up a new tab page.

 For more information on how to obtain your `api-key` and `api-secret`, [read this guide by Mozilla.](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) Signing an extension is talked about under _"Signing your extension for self-distribution"_

 _I'm not the only person making these, there's a whole community just as passionate about spicing up the once boring space most people forget about!
 You can find many more startpages on reddit at **r/startpages**!_